Date: 6 January 2015. Holiday Invitations

 will look over your equipment, ask questions and such.
 But as for

 invitations?
-That is less likely than the online world would have
+That is far less likely than the online world would have

 you believe.